piemonke/Pokemon-War/README.txt

 Planned features to be added at a later date:
 Pokemon Type Advantage system.
 Better layout for desktop play.
+Filter for "gimmick" pokemon such as gigantimax or mega-evolutions"

 Known Bugs:
 If either side runs out of cards during a war, the game declares a winner, however does not actually fulfill the war, nor does it add cards in the pot back into the pool for the next game.